JaydenNambu/JaydenNambuCS377Final/README.md

 Non interactive processes simply have a burst_time as long or longer than their duration, so they cannot surpass the burst timer.\
 I was unable to successfully implement interactive jobs in my MLFQ and have split my attempts into two functions.
 MLFQ and interactiveMLFQ.
 MLFQ ignores interactivity which results in it perforing the same as round robin, while interactiveMLFQ attempts to address this, but errors out when ran.
+./scheduling test prints out results of running round robin and MLFQ on workload_05 and workload_mlfq.